Aaron-A257/Quiz-Application/README.md

 Backend Setup (PHP & MySQL)
 Install XAMPP (includes Apache and MySQL) on your machine.
 Download or clone this repository to your local machine.
-Place the Backend files (like add_transactions.php, db.php, delete_transactions.php, etc.) in the htdocs directory of your XAMPP installation.
+Place the Backend files (like login.php, db.php, register.php, SendScore.php etc.) in the htdocs directory of your XAMPP installation.

 Open the XAMPP Control Panel, and start the Apache and MySQL services.